AudiusProject/audius-protocol/monitoring/README.md

 Contact Points merely house API keys and various optional settings for how to interact with a Contact Point.
 No routing logic is stored with Contact Points.

+Contact Points are not created using Grafana's Alert Provisioning API and must be recreated by hand in a disaster recovery scenario.
+However, we do use the Grafana Alert Provisioning API to save snapshots of all [manually created Contact Points](https://grafana.com/docs/grafana/latest/alerting/contact-points/create-contact-point) routinely.

 ### Message Templates

 [Message Templates](https://grafana.com/docs/grafana/latest/alerting/contact-points/message-templating/) use the [Golang Templating Language](https://pkg.go.dev/text/template).